The Hidden Cost of “I Should Be Grateful”

 Read More

-Thinking vs. Doing: Why Your Busy Brain Isn’t Always Progress
+Thinking vs. Doing: Why Your Busy Brain Isn’t Always Progressing

 Katie Pulsifer Katie Pulsifer

-Thinking vs. Doing: Why Your Busy Brain Isn’t Always Progress
+Thinking vs. Doing: Why Your Busy Brain Isn’t Always Progressing

 And when your brain is working really hard at thinking, it can trick you into believing you’re moving forward, when in reality, nothing is happening outside your head.